-- 1. Applicant must have completed a minimum of 90 credit hours; - 2.
-Applicant must be in good standing (not on academic, disciplinary, or service-learning probation); - 3.
-Minimum Cumulative GPA of 3.00: - 4.
-Applicant must not be on chapel probation.
+- 1. Applicant must have completed a minimum of 90 credit hours by Fall of 2025; - 2.
+Transfer students must have a total of 90 credit hours that are accepted for transfer by Johnson University; - 3.
+Applicant must be in good standing (not on academic, disciplinary, or service-learning probation); - 4.
+Minimum Cumulative GPA of 3.00; - 5.
+Applicant must not be on chapel probation after the prior Spring semester.
+This requirement may be waived for transfer students unless their institution also had chapel requirements. - 6.
+These qualifications must be sustained through the end of the 2025-2026 school year.